Petroleum Act 1862

-The Petroleum Act 1862 (25 & 26 Vict c 66) is an Act of the Parliament of the United Kingdom for the safe-keeping of petroleum.
+The Petroleum Act 1862 (25 & 26 Vict. c.
+66) is an Act of the Parliament of the United Kingdom for the safe-keeping of petroleum.

 Background

 The large-scale production of petroleum began in the United States in 1859 from oil wells in Pennsylvania.
 Within two years petroleum was being imported into the UK.
 It was estimated that in the year 1862 about 9 million gallons (40,915 m3) of petroleum oil was imported from the United States.
 Concerns about the safe storage of petroleum and some of its flammable products, and the associated risks of fire and explosion, led to the passing of the UK's first Petroleum Act in 1862.

 Petroleum Act 1862

-The Petroleum Act 1862 (25 & 26 Vict. c.
-66) received royal assent on 29 July 1862.
-Its preamble reads ‘whereas it is expedient to provide for the safe-keeping of petroleum and certain products thereof that are dangerous to life and property, from their properties of giving off inflammable vapours at low temperatures.’
+The Petroleum Act 1862 received royal assent on 29 July 1862.
+Its preamble reads 'whereas it is expedient to provide for the safe-keeping of petroleum and certain products thereof that are dangerous to life and property, from their properties of giving off inflammable vapours at low temperatures.'